Ghostlore Sonic Mapping Project

 Sounding out the unexplained...

-Ghostoloristics is an ongoing series of soundscape compositions that use sonic materials derived from anomalous topographical and architectural sites known for ghosts, cryptids, superstitions, folkloristic legacies, strange events, and documented sightings of Unidentified Aerial Phenomena.
+Ghostloristics is an ongoing series of soundscape compositions that use sonic materials derived from verified topographical and architectural sites of ghosts, cryptids, folkloristic oddities, strange events, superstitious anomalies, and documented sightings of Unidentified Aerial Phenomena (commonly known as UFOs).

-Ghostloristics is an online portal that uses modern technologies to reimagine and convey the folkloristic and paranormal legacies of Northern Scotland and to provide an alternative to established modes of storytelling (in writing, music and oration).
-Ultimately, it allows us to experience the ancient unfamiliar spaces of the sonic weird in a digital setting within the familiar spaces of our own homes.
+Ghostloristics is an online portal that uses modern technologies to reimagine and convey the folkloristic and paranormal legacies of Northern Scotland and to provide an alternative mode of storytelling to traditional modes of writing, music, visual art and orality.
+Ultimately, it allows us to experience the ancient unfamiliar spaces of the sonic weird in the familiar spaces of our own homes.

 Experience the sonic weird at your fingertips…